MoenMi/notes/classes/ec110/chapter-1.md

 ### 1.1.4 - Principle 4: People Respong to Incentives

 An **incentive** is something that induces a person to act, such as a punishment or reward.

+## 1.2 - How People Interact

+The next 3 principles concern how people interact with one another.

+### 1.2.1 - Principle 5: Trade Can Make Everyone Better Off

+Trade improves individual economies because it can allow each economy to specialize.

+### 1.2.2 - Principle 6: Markets Are Usually a Good Way to Organize Economic Activity

+A **market economy** is an economy that allocates resources through the decentralized decisions of many firms and households as they interact in markets for goods and services.

+### 1.2.3 - Principle 7: Governments Can Sometimes Improve Market Outcomes

+**Property rights** is the ability of an individual to own and exercise control over scarce resource.

+**Market failure** describes a situation in which a market left on its own does not allocate resources efficiently.
+A market failure may be caused by an **externality**, which is the impact of one person's actions on the well-being of a bystander.
+It may also be caused by **market power**, which is the ability of a single economic actor (or group of actors) to have a substantial influence on market prices.

+## 1.3 - How the Economy as a Whole Works

+The last 3 principles concern the workings of the economy as a whole.

+### 1.3.1 - Principle 8: A Country's Standard of Living Depends on Its Ability to Produce Goods and Services

+**Productivity** measures the quantity of goods and services produced from each unit of labor input.
+Standard of living in different countries is generally closely correlated with productivity.

+### 1.3.2 - Principle 9: Prices Rise When the Government Prints Too Much Money

+**Inflation** is an increase in the overall level of prices in the economy.

+### 1.3.3 - Principle 10: Society Faces a Short-Run Trade-Off between Inflation and Unemployment

+The short-term effects of an increase in the money supply are generally as follows:

+- Increasing the money supply stimulates the overall level of spending and thus the demand for goods and services.
+- Over time, higher demand causes firms to raise prices but encourages them to hire more workers to produce a larger quantity of goods and services in the short term.
+- More hiring leads to lower unemployment.